 db_type is either Oracle, SQL Server, or DB2, as follows:

 To upgrade the Oracle RTD schema:

-db_type folder, read the "readme" for the database.
+db_type folder, read the "readme" for your database.

 Set up any objects (such as database links) that the readme indicates.

-For the external data sources that are referenced in the Inline Services, check the 22.214.171.124 data sources that are defined in WebLogic Server Administration Console.
-The JDBC data sources to be recreated in 11g are the ones for model snapshots (assuming the 126.96.36.199 production model snapshots were created in a non-SDDS database), and the JDBC data sources referenced in the Inline Services.
+For the external data sources referenced in your Inline Services, you should check your 22.214.171.124 data sources defined in WebLogic Server Administration Console.
+The JDBC data sources to be recreated in 11g are the ones for model snapshots (assuming the 126.96.36.199 production model snapshots were created in a non-SDDS database), and the JDBC data sources referenced in your Inline Services.